 - Increased sales tax revenue from visitors means residents can enjoy improved services and amenities without increasing their sales tax to pay for those crucial services.

 - There is a huge demand for new sports fields in Mesa and East Valley.

-The consistent message from Mesa residents is that we need more fields for soccer, football and a facility for indoor sports, such as basketball, volleyball and wrestling.
+The consistent message from Mesa residents is that we need more fields for outdoor sports such as soccer, football, lacrosse, rugby, field hockey, etc.

 FREQUENTLY ASKED QUESTIONS

 - Where is the proposed facility to be located?

 The Multi-Purpose Sports Complex is proposed for the presently vacant, city-owned land between Brown Road on the North, Adobe Street on the South, and West of 80th Street.
 For those not familiar with these intersections, it would be located between Loop 202 and Power Road along Brown Road, just southeast of Red Mountain High School.

 - Why was this site chosen?
 Why not put it in central Mesa?

 The site was selected through an exhaustive Market Feasibility & Economic Impact Study, which was completed in May 2015.
 The findings and the impacts were later vetted and fleshed out further by renowned economist, Elliott D. Pollack & Company in January 2016.
 This site is already owned by the City of Mesa which means no land purchase is necessary.
 Further, this site, which was deeded to the City years ago, can only be used for recreational purposes like the proposed Complex.
 Finally, an East Mesa site is strategic because it almost guarantees that visitor consumption (hotels, restaurants, retail purchases) will occur in Mesa rather than in other nearby cities.